Updated 6/5/2020 to reflect the passage of the Paycheck Protection Program Flexibility Act.

 You can use an Economic Injury Disaster Loan to cover employee wages, rent, accounts payable, and other expenses.

 Eligible businesses can apply for an Economic Injury Disaster Loan through the SBA by filling out an online application on the SBA’s website.
 The EIDL advance funds are available within days of a successful application.
-The loan advance of up to $10,000 does not have to be repaid if funds are used for:
+If you were lucky enough to get the loan advance of up to $10,000 before it ran out, it does not have to be repaid if funds are used for:

 - Providing paid sick leave to employees unable to work due to the direct effect of the COVID–19;